keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

 weight: 50
 ---

-A `KeptnMetric` represents a metric that is collected from a provider.
-Providing the metrics as a CR in a Kubernetes cluster facilitates the reusability of this data across multiple components and allows using multiple observability platforms for different metrics at the same time.
+A `KeptnMetric` is a way to capture and share data from a metric source.
+By creating a Custom Resource (CR) in a Kubernetes cluster to represent these metrics, it makes it easier to reuse this data across various components.
+This approach also enables the use of different observability platforms for various metrics simultaneously.

 `KeptnMetric` CRs are also used as targets for [EvaluationDefinition](evaluationdefinition.md) CRs.